 Car journey times suffer from the same delays on the road network as buses particularly at peak periods.
-Analysis has shown the variability between peak and off-peak journey times and that peak journey times can be much longer than their off-peak equivalent.
+Analysis has shown the variability between peak and off-peak journey times, and that peak journey times can be much longer than their off-peak equivalent.
 Falkirk Council highlighted that most of their transport problems were related to peak-time congestion and that this is especially an issue on the Camelon corridor.
-Edinburgh Council highlighted the problem of congestion on the A90 which also impacts on buses whilst Fife Council outlined a related problem of congestion on the Forth crossings.
+City of Edinburgh Council highlighted the problem of congestion on the A90 which also impacts on buses whilst Fife Council outlined a related problem of congestion on the Forth crossings.

 Travel around the region by road can also be slow where some journeys can take over two and a half hours.
-This illustrates the scale of the region and the fact that, in some areas, the network is still of a low standard.
+This illustrates both the size of the region and the fact that, in some areas, the network is still of a low standard.
 In addition, Fife Council and Scottish Borders Council both highlighted that tight maintenance budgets impact upon the ability to provide a high-quality road network.

 Analysis of the public survey results showed that parking costs are a source of dissatisfaction for 45% of respondents across the region with this rising to over half in some parts such as Midlothian.
 The public survey also highlighted that 38% of respondents were dissatisfied with parking availability in the region.
 Fife Council outlined that parking is generally operating at capacity in areas at peak times highlighting that there can be a lack of available parking as a result.
-Edinburgh Council suggested that this can lead to lots of parking outside the controlled zones.
+City of Edinburgh Council suggested that this leads to parking outside the controlled zones.
 This can be inconvenient for those trying to park whilst also having a negative impact on areas that are affected by overspill parking.
 Falkirk Council also highlighted that much of the parking provided in town and city centres is privately owned meaning they have no direct control over it.
+This shows that parking is a problem faced by all local authority areas but highlights that it is to a varying extent across the SEStran region with differing impacts in rural and urban areas.

 Fleet transition from fossil fuels to ULEVs also faces barriers.
 The low proportion of ULEVs owned in the region (0.6% in 2019) highlights that these are yet to be mainstreamed.
 Analysis also highlighted the low number of electric vehicle charging points in the region which underlines why they are currently not seen as being a practical option for many.
 Fife Council and Scottish Borders Council both identified another barrier in that SP Energy Networks note significant issues with the capacity of the electricity grid which could lead to issues for provision of adequate charging infrastructure.
-Edinburgh Council also highlighted a problem for urban residents who live in flats not being able to charge their cars.
-Finally, whilst the total lifetime costs of an electric vehicle are less than an equivalent petrol vehicle, the higher initial outlay for the vehicle will remain a barrier for some who cannot afford it or that do not consider the whole lifetime cost of owning and operating the vehicle.
+City of Edinburgh Council also highlighted a problem for urban residents who live in flats not being able to charge their cars.
+Finally, whilst the total lifetime costs of an electric vehicle are less than an equivalent petrol vehicle, the higher initial outlay for the vehicle will remain a barrier for some who cannot afford it, or that do not consider the whole lifetime cost of owning and operating the vehicle.